mikebranstein/azure-identity-workshop-instructions/src/chapters/chapter2.md

 ### Getting Started with ASP.NET Identity

 ASP.NET Identity is used in the Visual Studio project templates for ASP.NET MVC, Web Forms, Web API and SPA.
-In this walkthrough, we'll illustrate how the project templates use ASP.NET Identity to add functionality to register, log in and log out a user.
+In this walk-through, we'll illustrate how the project templates use ASP.NET Identity to add functionality to register, log in and log out a user.

 ASP.NET Identity is implemented using the following procedure.
 The purpose of this section is to give you a high level overview of ASP.NET Identity.